 On June 1, 2001, the Agency entered into a development agreement and executed the CS Lot 1 Land Purchase Promissory Note in the amount of \$3,100,000 (the CS Lot 1 Note), which is payable solely from 25% of the related site tax increment from the development area.
 Interest accrues at 9.5% unless the Cornerstone Developer fails to meet the Private Improvement Schedule set forth in the CS Lot 1 Note (interest is currently tolling).
-As of January 1, 2014, the developer has not met the Private Improvement Schedule and therefore, interest will permanently toll.
+As of January 1, 2014, the developer did not met the Private Improvement Schedule and therefore, interest will permanently toll.
 The proceeds from the CS Lot 1 Note were used to purchase land, upon which a public improvement project was built by the Cornerstone Developer.
 Any unpaid principal and interest that remains outstanding thirty (30) years after the date of the adoption of the Cornerstone Redevelopment Plan (i.e., as of June 1, 2031) will be forgiven and deemed paid in full.
-At June 30, 2014, the balance on the CS Lot 1 Note was \$2,334,615.
+At June 30, 2015, the balance on the CS Lot 1 Note was \$2,103,866.

-During fiscal 2014, the Agency received site tax increment revenue and paid an assignee of the Cornerstone Developer \$191,961, which was charged to program costs.
-Additionally, the Agency received site tax increment revenue of \$757 that was charged to program cost, but will not be disbursed to the developer until fiscal 2014, and is shown as Tax Increment Payable to Developers.
+During fiscal 2015, the Agency received site tax increment revenue and paid an assignee of the Cornerstone Developer \$230,750, which was charged to program costs.

+Since the last semi-annual payment, through June 30, 2015, the Agency has collected additional tax increment with \$732 being the assignee's share which has been accrued and reported as Tax Increment Payable to Developers.